-In recent years, Colombia has become a travel hotspot where people can discover the beautiful landscapes, talk to the friendly people, and delve into its troubled past.
-It’s this troubled past that puts people off, but Colombia in the present day has really turned itself around, and much safer than you’d think.
-A place where tourists can mix with the wonderful locals who just want to forget the country’s unsettled history and have fun.
+In recent years, Colombia has become a travel hotspot where people can discover beautiful landscapes, talk to friendly locals, and delve into its troubled past.
+It’s this troubled past that puts people off, but Colombia in the present day has really turned itself around and is much safer than you’d think.
+A place where tourists can mix its wonderful peole who just want to forget the country’s unsettled history and have fun.

 I flew into a place called Medellin to begin my trip.
-It’s a wonderful city that can be easily navigated on its metro system, acting as a backbone.
+It’s a wonderful city that can be easily navigated on its metro system, acting as a transport backbone.
 After doing the usual touristy stuff for the first couple of days (taking a ride on the cable car to see some wonderful views, enjoying a walking tour to find out more about the history of the city, visiting museums, and eating the local cuisine), I once again had that hankering to find out more about vinyl and the city’s music scene.

 You may or may not know that Colombia is renowned for its salsa music, so I fully expected to find lots of this.
-So, back in the hotel room, once again, just like in Vietnam, I used my trusted friend ‘google’ as a starting point to find record shops.
+So, once back in the hotel room, just like in Vietnam, I used my trusted friend ‘Google’ as a starting point to find record shops.
 Vietnam was pretty difficult to track down any vinyl, but I had higher expectations for Colombia due to its flagrant love of music.

-The local (an owner of a restaurant) didn’t really know, but opened a map app on his phone to see if he could help.
+The local (an owner of a restaurant) didn’t really know but opened a map app on his phone to see if he could help.
 It soon clicked what I was looking for and he took me 20 meters down the road and pointed out where it was.
 I’d actually walked past it twice.
 How had I missed it?!
 It was a small opening but I’m usually good at sniffing out vinyl.
 Annoyed at myself but grateful to the local, I headed over to see what I would find inside.

 A Vinyl Haven In Colombia

 This was far from what I expected from Colombia (and later on would discover that this kind of record shop wasn’t the norm).
 Also, as the name suggests, it was a cafe.
 You could order anything from a coffee to a soft drink, or even a beer as you perused the records.
 I decided on the latter as it was fully deserved.

 The manager/owner had been sitting in the corner, so I decided to go over and try to introduce myself.
 Now, my Spanish is pretty bad at best, but I’d been practicing before the trip so tried to ask her if she spoke any English… unfortunately she didn’t.
 I managed to explain who I was and talk about Vinyl Chapters.
 I asked if I could take some pictures for the website and gave her the web address so she could see what I was ‘trying’ to talk about.

 Onto The Next One

 Nonetheless, it had a nice selection of records that I could peruse, both old and new (mainly new), but at pretty expensive prices.
-I tried to talk to the staff, but found it much more difficult this time – probably a mix of bad Spanish and the fact they just seemed like employees who didn’t really know much about the records.
+I tried to talk to the staff but found it much more difficult this time – probably a mix of bad Spanish and the fact they just seemed like employees who didn’t really know much about the records.

 Bogota and Salsa Records

-Once again, for the first couple of days I took in the city and its sights, a graffiti tour, a train up to the Monserrate Church, and enjoyed the museums and food…lots and lots of food.
+Once again, for the first couple of days, I took in the city and its sights, a graffiti tour, a train up to the Monserrate Church, and enjoyed the museums and food…lots and lots of food.
 In the next two days, the craving for a vinyl search took hold again.
 Google was booted up, and off I went to the area where a record shop was supposed to be located (after checking it was relatively safe, of course.)

 Used Salsa And Dusty Records

 This one seemed even more chaotic with just boxes of records on the floor and shelves stacked higgledy-piggledy.
 I soon realised this shop didn’t appear to be doing as well as the other; the sign on the window seemed to suggest it was getting rid of all its stock and closure was imminent.
 Maybe ‘Discos Vertigo’ had taken all its custom, who knows.

 The last city I’d be visiting on my Colombian adventure was Cali.
-Unfortunately this was only for a day and a night, so I wasn’t going to get time to search for records.
+Unfortunately, this was only for a day and a night so I wasn’t going to get time to search for records.
 It is, however, the home of Salsa.
 Walk around the main area at night and there will be a plethora of salsa clubs where you can watch (or join in) with locals who love nothing more than to dance the night away.

 Despite not getting to experience Cali’s vinyl culture, I’d had a fantastic time in Colombia discovering the country, the people, and the music.
-If you love salsa and records, Colombia is a place you must visit, but make sure you also take in everything else this wonderful country has to offer.
+If you love salsa and records, Colombia is a place you must visit, but make sure to also take in everything else this wonderful country has to offer.